kaitlynabdo/pokedex-demo/docs/rhods.md

 nvidia-node-status-exporter-6chdx                     1/1     Running     0          15d
 nvidia-operator-validator-jj8c4                       1/1     Running     0          15d
 ```

+## Enable Image Registry Operator
+On platforms that do not provide shareable object storage, the OpenShift Image Registry Operator bootstraps itself as Removed.
+This allows openshift-installer to complete installations on these platform types.

 Now it's time to install the RHODS Operator!

 ## RHODS installation